The Regulation Cut: Practical and Appropriate

-The regulation cut is one of the the longer army haircuts you might see.
-This haircut according to army haircut regulation involves trimming the top down.
+The regulation cut is one of the longer army haircuts you might see.
+This haircut according to army haircut regulations involves trimming the top down.
 The sides are then tapered off completely, leaving it up to you to decide how much skin you want to be visible.
 This cut definitely has its perks: it’s low maintenance, looks good, is very practical, and works in almost every environment.

-How to get a regulation cut
+How to get it?

 This haircut is particularly easy to get, like most military cuts.
 If you’re doing this one at home, you can enlist the help of a friend to trim your hair for you, or even attempt to do it yourself.